ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox domain - the domain hosting the lockbox
     * Lockbox key "lockbox half" - this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
     * Lockbox key "hash" - hash of the combined XORed lockbox key as previously passed in.
-  * Grant
-    * ID - ID as passed into the request
-    * List of namespace URLs previously granted to the grant ID
-      * namespace URL
-      * last update of namespace timestamp
   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)